I love feedback. Leave a comment below!

 Amy and Steve Platt mark the course, recruit and retain the volunteers, arrange for the pavilion, provide delicious food and drink, inspire the runners, record the results and a few thousand other details I won't include in the interest of brevity.
 Amy even drove me the half-mile to the showers and back so I didn't have to walk in the rain.
 I love you Amy!
 Did I mention the very reasonable entry fee?
 Two gallons of drinking water.
 Yeah.

-The Volunteers
+The Volunteers.

 There are the volunteers I know and love who show up at every race to cheer us on and fill our Camelbaks.
 They are near and dear to my heart.
 At this race there are also a gaggle of fun, friendly hashers.
 Most are once a year volunteers, yet seem unfazed by rain.
 They bring fresh ideas, like setting out aid station offerings like bacon.
 BACON!!!

-The Course
+The Course.

-First, it's gorgeous.
+gorgeous.
 A flat, sepia light filtered through the cloud cover and mist obscured a carpet of Autumn leaves of crimson, green and bright yellow.
 It was a magical scene.

-.
+Big climbs.
 Some require all four limbs to scramble up.

-meant to be run forever. *sighs contentedly*
+Long, gradual, technical downhills meant to be run forever. *

-.
+Rocks, rocks and more rocks.
 If you haven't logged miles in the Massanutten recently your dogs will be barking by Aid Station #3.
 They might even try to bite.

-(barring this year's wall of fog) provided you're up to a little death-defying rock scrambling.
+Views that should not be missed (barring this year's wall of fog) provided you're up to a little death-defying rock scrambling.

-The Weather
+The Weather.

 Moving on . . .
 No, seriously, the weather was pretty good for running.
 In past years there have been a few sections where I overheated a bit.
 Not this year!
 Cool temperatures and early mist became drizzle a couple of hours into the race.
 Early afternoon brought dark skies and full-fledged rain with some pretty stiff wind on the ridges.
 While I was thankful for my thin, albeit fully-drenched shell (which still amazes me with its ability to warm), it was chilly enough to keep me moving at a brisk pace.
 That is a key factor in finishing more quickly, which often results in a PR!

-The Post-Run Cookout
+The Post-Run Cookout.

 Brats.
 Burgers.
 Chips.
 Guacamole.
 Mac and Cheese.
 Homemade pasta salad with sun dried tomatoes.
 Broccoli salad.
 Cookies and Brownies.
 Variety enough to please everyone.
 This year Steve and Amy went above and beyond and had a cooler full of hot chocolate to warm the rain-soaked runners.